2022 Kemerovo nursing home fire: Casualties

 Initially, four people were reported killed and two injured.
 The Ministry of Emergency Situations later announced that six people had died.
 TASS, citing emergency services, increased the count first to nine victims, and then later 11.

 As of 23 December, 20 people are confirmed dead.

 Aftermath

 Kemerovo Oblast Governor Sergey Tsivilyov announced all nursing homes in the city, particularly unregistered ones, to be checked by the emergency services.
 The Investigative Committee of Russia has opened a criminal case after the fire in Kemerovo.
-An evangelical priest, suspected with running the care home was detained.
+An evangelical priest suspected of running the care home was detained.